Bernie Sanders goes to bat for minor league baseball on the campaign trail

 Minor league players have no bargaining union and sometimes don’t even make minimum wage.

 “You don’t make very much money, your paycheck is around $1,100 a month.
-In the course of a year, the most I made was $7,500, it’s not enough to support yourself or live off of," said Aaron Sennie, a former Miami Marlins.
+In the course of a year, the most I made was $7,500, it’s not enough to support yourself or live off of," said Aaron Senne, a former Miami Marlins.

 The issue is personal for Sanders.
 His long-held political views of fighting for the working class and against corporate greed manifested themselves after the Brooklyn Dodgers moved to Los Angeles in 1957.
 Sanders also was responsible for bringing a minor league team to his constituents in Burlington, Vt.: The Vermont Lake Monsters.